grygy/pv217-microservices-materials/01/README.md

 - Extension visualization - Shows which extensions are used in the application.
 - Extension documentation - Shows documentation for the extensions used in the application.
 - Configuration visualization - Shows which configuration properties are used in the application.
 You can also change the configuration and see the changes in the application.
-- Continues testing visualization - Shows status of the tests in graphical form.
+- Continuous testing visualization - Shows status of the tests in graphical form.
 - Dev Services - Starts and stops external services like databases, Kafka, etc. You don't need to setup database for testing.
 Quarkus will do it for you.
 - Build metrics - Shows how long it takes to build the application.

 #### 4.3.
 Quarkus dev CLI

 When you look the console, you can see that Quarkus runs tests after every change.
 This is called continuous testing.
 It helps you to find bugs as soon as possible.

 - You can also run tests manually by pressing `r` in the console.
 - You can press `s` to force restart the application.